vinceumo/todo/tutorial.md

 ## Bind our todo lists to the side navigation

-In `content/js/app.js`, we are going to add some dummy lists so we can start to integrate our side navigation.
+In `content/js/app.js`, let's add some dummy lists so we can start to integrate our side navigation.

 ```javascript
 var app = new Vue({